phillprice/phillprice.com/content/photo/and-it-was-all-yellow/index.md

 - "tower"
 - "skyscraper"
 ---
-gorgeous mist - no change in warmth from the real thing tonight - I could take this photo all day every day. probbaly the most photographed shot in Canry Wharf, this time as a square. - <a href="/photos/2007/11/22/photo-thursday-23"></a>
+gorgeous mist - no change in warmth from the real thing tonight - I could take this photo all day every day. probbaly the most photographed shot in Canry Wharf, this time as a square.<a href="/photos/2007/11/22/photo-thursday-23"></a>